 My formal training to be a vision quest guide from 1992-94 was with Animas Valley Institute, the School of Lost Borders, and SOLO Wilderness Medicine.
 I also embarked on a self-defined educational path to learn several skills I felt I needed to be a really good vision quest guide.
 I took a public speaking class and a women’s self defense course, studied dowsing with two master dowsers in Maine, learned drumming from Babatunde Olatunji, was part of a Jungian dream group, and became a certified guide of the Personal Totem Pole process of guided imagery.

 For forty years I’ve been self-employed, primarily as a writer, since 1993 as a guide of vision quests, workshops and other mythic journeys.
 In 2009 I founded Radical Joy for Hard Times, a non-profit organization devoted to finding and making beauty in the Earth's wounded places, and I currently serve as executive director.
 I’ve had a few other jobs as well: life-drawing model, street-sweeper in my English village, award-winning multimedia producer in New York, translator of German, abridger of audiobooks.
 I’ve tried to do what I love, and if that hasn’t been possible, I’ve tried to love what I do.
 I’ve camped alone in the Arctic, studied classical Indian dance, written journalism about the Navajo and Hopi people, and slept in beautiful wilderness areas from my own back yard to the Sahara Desert.
 I have amazing friends all over the world.
-I live with my husband, Andy Gardner, a potter and rustic furniture maker, in rural northeastern Pennsylvania, where we have a big organic garden, lots of books, and mutual wonder at the mystery of this other person we live with.
+I live with my husband, Andy Gardner, a potter and rustic furniture maker, in rural northeastern Pennsylvania.